-Sensory integration is a subconscious and automatic neurological process that occurs in every person at all stages of life.
+Sensory processing is a subconscious and automatic neurological process that occurs in every person at all stages of life.
 Our brains take in information through our senses and organise it so that we are able to respond appropriately to particular situations and environmental demands.
 Sensory experiences include touch, movement, body position, vision, smell, taste, sound and the pull of gravity.

 Hyper (over) sensitive

 - Dislike of touch experiences eg nail cutting, messy play, hair cutting

 - Avoidance of playground equipment (swings and slides)

 - Avoidance of certain foods and food textures, colours, temperature, etc.

 Hypo (under) sensitive

 - Appears to have no fear or doesn’t feel pain

 - Seeks movement or touch opportunities (fidgets, rocks, runs about, leans on peers)